Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Top Center](img/en/top_center.jpg)

 In the top center it shows information about your currently targeted enemy.
-This consists of healthbar, name, icon, [breakbar](#3.x: Break-bars and Crowd Control) (if existent) as well as boons and conditions.
+This consists of a healthbar, name, icon, [breakbar](#3.x: Break-bars and Crowd Control) (if existent) as well as boons and conditions.

 **Top right**